 - With your kids

-How do we be clear?
-How do we articulate exactly what it is that we need, want, and expect so that there are no minced words and there is no confusion.
+How do we make it clear?
+How do we articulate precisely what it is that we need, want, and expect so that there are no minced words and there is no confusion?
 Confusion equals:

 - Destruction